Sicamous Eagles

-The Sicamous Eagles are a Junior "B" Ice Hockey team based in Sicamous, British Columbia, Canada.
-They are members of the Doug Birks Division of the Okanagan/Shuswap Conference of the Kootenay International Junior Hockey League (KIJHL).
+The Sicamous Eagles are a Junior 'A' Ice Hockey team based in Sicamous, British Columbia, Canada.
+They are members of the Bill Ohlhausen Division of the Okanagan/Shuswap Conference of the Kootenay International Junior Hockey League (KIJHL).
 They play their home games at Sicamous & District Recreation Centre.

 History

-1994-2003: Early years
+1994–2003: Early years

-The Eagles were founded in 1994, and finished their first season with a record of 36-8.
+The Eagles were founded in 1994, and finished their first season with a record of 36–8.
 They would win the KIJHL championship over the Castlegar Rebels in the playoffs.
-The following year, they would finish with a similar record of 35-6-1, losing to Castlegar in the finals again.
-In 1996-97, they finished third in the Eddie Mountain Division, with a record of 21-21.
+The following year, they would finish with a similar record of 35–6–1, losing to Castlegar in the finals again.
+In 1996–97, they finished third in the Eddie Mountain Division, with a record of 21–21.
 The following year, they finished fourth in their division, losing in the first round of the playoffs.
-In 1998-99, they improved to second in the Eddie Mountain Division, behind only the North Okanagan Kings.
-In 1999-00, they finished second in their division again, and lost to the Nelson Leafs in the league championship.
+In 1998–99, they improved to second in the Eddie Mountain Division, behind only the North Okanagan Kings.
+In 1999–00, they finished second in their division again, and lost to the Nelson Leafs in the league championship.
 The following year, the Eagles were finished second in their division again, before losing in the second round of the playoffs to the Revelstoke Grizzlies.
-In 2001-02, the Eagles won the KIJHL championship for the second time, led by the KIJHL's most accomplished alumnus, Shea Weber.
-They defeated the Beaver Valley Nitehawks 3-1 in the final.
+In 2001–02, the Eagles won the KIJHL championship for the second time, led by the KIJHL's most accomplished alumnus, Shea Weber.
+They defeated the Beaver Valley Nitehawks 3–1 in the final.
 They then went on to win the Keystone Cup as British Columbia's top Junior B team.
 They would win the regular season title again the following year, but lost to Beaver Valley in the championship.